Wednesday, October 15th, 2014 • No Comments

 This is my last call for submissions for awhile.
 Get your stories in!

 Submission Deadline: June 15

 Payment: $50 per story and 2 copies of the book, on publication

 E-mail: [email protected]

 Payment will be $50 per story and 2 copies of the book upon publication.
 Contributors retain the rights to their work and Cleis Press has final approval over the stories selected for the book.
-All submissions will be confirmed upon receipt and all authors will receive a reply once the final book has been approved.
-If you have not received a response by January 1, please feel free to query me.
+Authors will be notified upon approval of the manuscript from the publisher.
+If you have not received a response by November 1, please feel free to query me.